-- Any resident/fellow who fails to comply with this policy, or who is ineligible for licensure at the required time as set forth in this policy, may be required to discontinue training and/or be subject to suspension of employment without pay until a valid license has been obtained, or the resident/fellow's employment is terminated at the discretion of the PD. - 2.
-Any resident/fellow who is dismissed from a training program for failure to meet licensure requirements may re-apply to that program following successful completion of the requirements.
+- 1. Any trainee who fails to comply with this policy, or who is ineligible for licensure at the required time as set forth in this policy, may be required to discontinue training and/or be subject to suspension of employment without pay until a valid license has been obtained, or the trainee's employment is terminated at the discretion of the PD. - 2.
+Any trainee who is dismissed from a training program for failure to meet licensure requirements may re-apply to that program following successful completion of the requirements.
 Re-acceptance into a program is at the discretion of the PD.